Learn about frequently asked questions about Flood Factor.

 What is Flood Factor?

 Flood Factor is a free, easy-to use online tool that makes it easy to learn about a property’s current and future risk of flooding, discover its flood history, and understand how its flood risk is changing over time because of a changing environment.
+A property's Flood Factor is not only a score ranging from 1-10, it is a comprehensive risk assessment including a property's thirty-year risk of flooding from high intensity rainfall, overflowing rivers and streams, high tides, and storm surge.
+Properties with higher Flood Factors are either more likely to flood, more likely to experience high floods, or both.
 Learn more.

 How accurate is Flood Factor?